MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 	- The producer is responsible for maintaining the work item in Azure Boards
 	- The producer owns the state of the work item (is it going to be done) and iteration (when it will be done).
 	- The consumer should not touch these values, once the work item has been handed off
-- The consumer is in charge of keeping tabs on the work they requested (the Dependency Tracker report is one way to do so), so that they are aware of any material changes and adjustments
+- The consumer is in charge of managing the work they requested  so that they are aware of any material changes and adjustments.